Seldom-seen Amazon unit made the call that brought down pro-Trump Parler

 The small company accused Amazon of making it a “pariah,” and alleged that some of the same language contained in the posts was also available on Twitter.

-Twitter, like Facebook, employs a small army of content moderators, paired with artificial intelligence technology, to seek out and remove violative posts.
-By contrast, Parler relied largely on a system of volunteer juries to remove content they deem offensive.
+Twitter, like Facebook, employs a small army of content moderators, paired with artificial intelligence technology, to seek out and remove posts that violate its terms of service.
+By contrast, Parler relied largely on a system of volunteer jurors to remove content deemed offensive.

 According to its filing, Amazon deemed that approach insufficient, and a breech of the acceptable use policy for its customers that bars content that, among other restrictions, “may be harmful to others.”
 Parler’s chief executive told Amazon executives during a phone call this month that the company “had a backlog of 26,000 reports of content that violated its community standards and remained on its service,” the filing alleges.